kremlhi/dotfiles/README.md

     $ make -n
     $ make

-Beware!
-Files in the repo may overwrite files in your home directory if they exist.
+BEWARE!
+Files in this repo may overwrite files in your home directory if they exist.

 -n is dry-run, it will display what changes will be made.